River Irwell Railway Bridge

 The bridge was built by the L&MR on its line between Liverpool and Manchester.
 The bridge spanned the Irwell just before the terminus at Liverpool Road and was not part of the original plan.
 Construction was marred by an accident in April 1830 when eleven workers were drowned after an overcrowded boat sank after colliding with a cofferdam being used in the construction of the bridge's central pier.
-On 15 September 1830 the L&MR opened the line and the bridge.
+On 15 September 1830, the L&MR opened the line and the bridge.

-In 2016, in the programme to construct the Ordsall Chord the bridge was restored, but the chord severed the link between the bridge, which remains in use, and the former Liverpool Road Station.
+In 2016, the bridge was restored as part of the programme to construct the Ordsall Chord, but the railway line severed the link between the bridge, which remains in use, and the former Liverpool Road Station.

 History

 Construction

 The River Irwell Bridge was built by the Liverpool & Manchester Railway who built the world's first intercity railway between Liverpool and Manchester.
 During 1829, parliament authorised a variation to the intended route of the railway which was planned to terminate in Salford.
 The route was extended into Manchester necessitating a bridge over the River Irwell to a station at the west end of Liverpool Road.
 The bridge was probably designed by George Stephenson, the L&MR's chief engineer but elements of its design may have originated from Jesse Hartley or Thomas Longridge Gooch.